greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/review-process_1_1.md

 ---
-title: "AppSec Review Template Process"
+title: AppSec Review Template Process
-description: "This review template is tailored to application security reviews of GitLab features.
-Parts of it might be applicable to other software, other parts might not."
+description: This review template is tailored to application security reviews of GitLab features.
+Parts of it might be applicable to other software, other parts might not.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/review-process_1_1/
+linkTitle: AppSec Review Template Process
+type: docs
 ---

 ## :warning: Prioritization Note